UnitedID/YubiHSM-java-api/README.md

     $ mvn -Dmaven.test.skip=true package

+To test a HSM with a device name other than '/dev/ttyACM0' do as follows:
+    $ mvn test -DargLine="-Dhsm.test.deviceName=/dev/tty.usbmodem14331"

 ## How to configure HSM in debug mode
 The HSM is a serial device, I recommend using screen to connect with the device (ie screen /dev/ttyACM0).